London Together is a £3 million Sport Unites partnership financed equally by the Mayor of London and Comic Relief.

 In the current climate, society can often feel divided, but sport has the unique power to unite Londoners through shared experiences.

-The second round of London Together funding is now open.
+There will be three rounds of London Together funding.
 Funding will be awarded for projects of a minimum £25,000 and maximum £150,000 that will take 1 to 2 years to complete.

 The Mayor defines ‘social integration’ as the extent to which people positively interact and connect with others who are different to themselves.
 It is determined by the level of equality between people, the nature of their relationships, and their degree of participation in the communities in which they live.